debarshee2004/debarshee2004/README.md

 <br />

 **Hello👋👋, My name is Debarshee Chakraborty.
-I am a self-taugth Data SCientist, who specialises in AI and ML Development.**
+I am a self-taugth Data Scientist, who specialises in AI and ML Development.**
-<br/><br/>Aspiring AI and ML Software Engineer, Specializing in Innovative Solutions
+<br/>Aspiring AI and ML Software Engineer, Specializing in Innovative Solutions

-I'm an undergrad engineer with a demonstrated history of creating innovative solutions to complex problems.
-I'm passionate about delivering superior quality products that meet clients needs and exceed expectations.

-With my background in engineering, I'm able to leverage my technical knowledge to develop effective solutions that are both efficient and cost-effective.
-I'm highly adept at using Microsoft software and have extensive experience using various engineering methodologies.
-I'm also a skilled communicator and collaborator, and I always strive to maintain a positive attitude and to work well with teams of different backgrounds and levels of experience.

-Additionally, I'm constantly looking for ways to stay up-to-date on current trends and technologies.
-I'm a strong believer in continued learning, and I'm always eager to learn new skills and to apply them in innovative ways.
-I'm dedicated to delivering superior products and results that exceed customer expectations.
+I am a seasoned AI and ML developer with a passion for harnessing cutting-edge technology to drive innovation.
+With extensive expertise in cloud computing, I excel in architecting scalable and efficient solution an platforms like AWS and GCP.
+My proficiency in Data Science empowers me to extract actionable insights from complex datasets, facilitiating data-driven decision-making.
+Equipped with a versatile skill set in Python, Java, and C. I thrive in diverse programming landscapes.
+Committed to stay at the forefront of technological advancements, I am dedicated to crafting intelligent solutions that transform businesses and enhance user experience.

 # 🚀 **Fun Fact**